Security-Onion-Solutions/securityonion-docs/suricata.rst

 - PCAP is indexed in Stenographer.
 This allows instant retreival of PCAP sessions from disk.
 When a Suricata PCAP is requested, a process searches the PCAP files and retreives the appropriate packets for the flow.
 - PCAP in Stengrapher is stored in a special format due to this indexing.
 Suricata PCAP is stored as standard PCAP and can be copied off to other tools.
 - PCAP in Suricata can be compressed with lz4.
-- When Suricata sees an encrypted SSL session it will stop recording packets after the SSL key exchange saving disk space.
 - Conditional PCAP is supported with Suricata.
 There are three modes that are supported. "all" for all PCAP, "alert" for only capturing the flow that generated the alert, and "tag" to only PCAP specific tagged rules.
 - Suricata PCAP can be set only to capture PCAP for a flow to the stream depth.
 Security Onion sets this to 1mb by default.
 This means once the PCAP flow hits 1mb it will stop recording packets.
 This is similar to Trim PCAP in 16.04.
+- Currently there is NO SUPPORT for PCAP specific BPFs.

 PCAP Modes in Suricata
 ----------------------

 Using Suricata for PCAP allows you to use 3 different modes for catpruing PCAP.
-These modes are "all" which captures ALL pcap.
+These modes are:

+- all - Capture all packets seen by Suricata
+- alerts - Capture only packets associated with an alert
+- tag - Capture packets based on a rule that is tagged

 Performance
 -----------